handiko/gr-Merapi/README.md

 The Flowgraph:
 ![](./merapi_decode.grc.png)

 When it runs, it will receive the telemetry signal at 433,250 MHz from Mt.
-Merapi.
+Merapi (given that you are in the signal coverage area).
 ![](./gr-Merapi_input_spectrum.png)

 If the demodulation process success, the following waveform would appears periodically: